kaufland-ecommerce/esque/README.md

 We can't recount how often we wrote Slack messages asking for the script to check the status of topics or consumergroups.
 This is partly (but not only) due to a fragmented and unclear definition of tooling, APIs for kafka.

-`esque` tries to become a point of first contact for your kafka cluster by exposing a `kubectl`-like interface to it.
+`esque` tries to become a human-friendly point of first contact for your kafka cluster by exposing a `kubectl`-like interface to it.

+## Main Features

+* List Resources (Topics, Consumergroups, Brokers)
+* Get detailed Overviews of Resources (Topics, Consumergroups, Brokers)
+* Create/Delete Topics
+* Context Switch (Easily Switch between pre-defined Clusters)
+* Kafka Ping (Test roundtrip time to your kafka cluster)
+* and many more planned...

 ## Installation and Usage